 We like to send out Christmas cards every year, soon after Thanksgiving.
-It’s one of my favorite rituals of the year.
-And I try to get the kids involved as much as possible.
+It’s one of our favorite rituals of the year.
+And we try to get the kids involved as much as possible.

 A big thank you to Kid Made Modern for sponsoring this post; as always, all opinions expressed are mine.

-This year, I set up a Christmas card making station at the studio table that we could work at anytime—all together sometimes, with friends sometimes, and individually when the urge or inspiration strikes.
+Try setting up a Christmas card making station at a table where your kids can work at any time – all together, with friends, or individually when the urge or inspiration strikes.

-Basically, every card is a mini artwork that we can send out to family and friends with a little note.
+Basically, every card is a mini artwork that you can send out to family and friends with a little note.

 - Watercolor paper and other heavy paper (cut into quarters)